ypan887/inventory_api/readme.md

 bundle install
 bundle exec rake db:create
 bundle exec rake db:migrate
-bundle exec rake db:seed  # Only if you want to play around with seeded data to see how everything is working in this api rails s
+bundle exec rake db:setup  # Only if you want to play around with seeded data to see how everything is working in this api rails s
 ```